guidomodarelli/wazuh-challenge/README.md

 We expect our candidates to be able to work with:

--   NodeJS.
+-   NodeJS
--   ReactJS.
+-   ReactJS
--   A testing framework (preferably Jest).
+-   A testing framework (preferably Jest)
--   Docker.
+-   Docker

 We expect knowledge as a user of virtual machines like Virtualbox, Hyper-V, KVM, etc.